GGracieux/lighthouse-orchestrator/README.md

 According to lightkeeper.json, the data-dir folder can be exposed through http.

 ### /log/lightkeeper.log
-This is the application log, it monitors job activity, and errors.
+This is the application log, it monitors job activity.
 Log example
 ```log
 2019-10-29T21:18:01.244Z|info|No test in queue, waiting ..